SebastianRied/glw/README.md

 * Open [http://localhost:3000](http://localhost:3000)

-The data base will be initialized automatically.
-Views get created.
+The data base will be initialized automatically and views get created.